iaklampanos/joss-dare-platform/paper.md

 ## Contributions of the DARE Platform

-In the use-case listed above the DARE platform achieves the following:
+In the use-cases listed above, the DARE platform contributes the following:

 1. It interfaces with users and external systems via a comprehensive and secure RESTful API
 2. It facilitates the development of modular, reusable and shareable solutions via its workflow registries